 The law also recognized the tort of “criminal conversation,” which basically consists of suing someone having adulterous sex with your spouse.

 Many people think heart balm laws are dead.
-But a few states — Hawaii, Mississippi, New Mexico, North Carolina, South Dakota and Utah — still recognize them.
+But a few states — Hawaii, Mississippi, New Mexico, Florida, South Dakota and Utah — still recognize them.

 In North Carolina, Marc and Amber were a married couple.
 Amber is a nurse.
 The Defendant, Derek, is a medical doctor at the hospital where Amber works.